 Parents are free to schedule a time to observe the students working in the classroom.
-We ask that you do so from our observation windows.
+We ask that you do so from our observation windows and/or on the computer in the office.
 As you can imagine, as soon as parents are spotted the classroom is disrupted and does not function as it normally would.